-In this project management activity we not only identify all those people that have stake in the project, we also understand as much as possible about them.
+In the Identify Stakeholders process we not only identify all those people that have a stake in the project, we also understand as much as possible about them.
 Their interests, involvement in the project, amount of influence, interdependencies among them so on and so forth.

 You didn’t think just because someone is a stakeholder in a project they will want the project to succeed.
 Did you?

 Sure they have a noble reason for building the dam.
 But what about those farmers who lose their land, the only source of their livelihood, if the dam comes up?
 Damn.
-They will do all in their might to ensure that project does not succeed.
-And they are very important stakeholders.
+They will do all in their might to ensure that the project does not succeed.
+And this makes them very important stakeholders.

-Planning How To Manage These Stakeholder
+Planning How to Manage these Stakeholders

-Managing Needs Of Stakeholders Stakeholder
+Managing Needs of Stakeholders

-Making Sure Stakeholders Are Happy Throughout The Project
+Making Sure Stakeholders are Happy Throughout the Project

 This project management activity is part of Monitoring and Controlling process group.
 This is all about watching closely whether stakeholders are getting right information, whether the relationships are managed well, and adjusting stakeholder management strategies as per changing scenarios.